FrediBach/birdness-talk/README.md

-# birdness-talk
+# Birdness Talk

-Talk slides about mental training for paragliding pilots
+Slides for a mental training talk for paragliding pilots